All Episodes

 Hi, welcome to the program.

-Hi Rush, thanks for having the call.
+Thanks for having me call.

 You bet.

-And uh I just can't believe I've come to the part in my life where both my husband and I were in sales we work really hard every day.
+And I just can't believe I've come to the part in my life where both my husband and I were in sales.

-We want to succeed and now we literally have to look at our statement when our paycheck comes in and be like okay um are we going to make too much money this year and put ourselves into that new unbelievable tax bracket.
+And now we literally have to look at our statement when our paycheck comes in and be like, okay, are we going to make too much money this year and put ourselves into that new unbelievable tax bracket?

 But I don't blame you.

-Don't misunderstand you don't want to be launched into Obama's punitive tax bracket.
+You don't want to be launched into Obama's punitive tax bracket.

-It's a crying shame okay folks I must be away again tomorrow but we have from the frozen bunker in the secret confines of an ice age in New Hampshire Mark Stein who will be here tomorrow and I will be back raring and ready to go Thursday and Friday.
+Okay, folks, I must be away again tomorrow, but we have from the frozen bunker in the secret confines of an ice age in New Hampshire, Mark Stein, who will be here tomorrow.

 Export Selection